FOCUS AREA: Accessibility

 Putting measures in place to minimise the hazards which can disrupt active participation in the community.

-- Communication process to notify GDC of identified hazards eg footpath tripping hazards
+- Communication process to notify Gore District Council of identified hazards e.g. footpath tripping hazards.

-Disaster management and preparedness programmes need to cater for and make sure needs of the older persons are meet.
+- Disaster management and preparedness programmes need to cater for older people’s needs.

 Attitude

-The attitude of the community towards older people plays a huge part in their willingness and confidence to play an active part.
+The attitude of the community towards older people plays a big part in their willingness to contribute towards the community.

 HAVE YOUR SAY